kale-stew/all-talks/content/2020/urql-devtools/README.md

 ---
-title: 'Demystifying `urql` using The Devtools!'
+title: 'Demystifying URQL Using the Dev Tools'
 category: 'graphql'
 ---